 Federal Reserve Branches

-There are 12 Federal Reserve bank branches in major cities throughout the country that act as the operating arms of the Federal Reserve.
+There are 12 Federal Reserve districts in major cities throughout the country that act as the operating arms of the Federal Reserve.

-You wouldn’t walk into a Federal Reserve bank and open up a checking account.
-Instead, Federal Reserve banks work with other institutions, such as banks and credit unions, and the U.S. Treasury.
+You wouldn’t walk into a Federal Reserve bank and open up a checking account, though.
+Rather, Federal Reserve banks work with other institutions, such as banks and credit unions, and the U.S. Treasury.
 They provide services like holding deposits for banks, processing payments, and issuing and redeeming government securities.